How Much Does a Walk-in Bath Cost?

 Wet Rooms

-A slightly more extensive solution, a wet room will transform your entire bathroom into a large shower.
-This means that you can access it with ease, and the room will drain via one single drainage pipe in the centre of the room, with the floor sloped towards it to avoid pooling.
+Installing a wet room will transform your entire bathroom into a large shower.
+This means that you can access it with ease, and once you've finished the room will then drain via a floor drain with sloped flooring to avoid pooling.

-The key feature of this option is that you will have a lot of space for things like wheelchairs, chairs and any other mobility assistance equipment.
+The key feature of this option is the extra space to allow wheelchairs, regular chairs and any other mobility assistance equipment within a modern and easy to clean space.

 FAQs